go-aah/docs/security-subject.md

 aah originally wanted to call it `User` since that "just makes sense", but we decided against it.: too many applications have existing APIs that already have their own User `struct`, and aah didn't want to conflict with those.
 Also, in the security world, the term `Subject` is actually the recognized nomenclature.

-aah framework API encourages a `Subject`-centric programming paradigm for applications.
+aah API encourages a `Subject`-centric programming paradigm for applications.
 When coding application logic, most application developers want to know who the currently executing user is.
 While the application can usually look up any user via their own mechanisms (UserService, etc), when it comes to security, the most important question is "Who is the current user?"

 Application code based on only the current user/Subject is much more natural and intuitive.